ara-framework/nova-proxy/README.md

 The `locations` items require the `path` and `host` to let know to Nova Proxy which the application is responsible to serve the requested page.
 By default the path `/` passes all the requests to the declared host.

 The `modifyResponse` enable the serve-side includes to that location.

+The `proxyPreserveHost` is used to preserve and retain the original Host: header from the client browser when constructing the proxied request to send to the target server.

 ## Using Nova Proxy with [Ara CLI](https://github.com/ara-framework/ara-cli)